What is a ground source heat pump (GSHP)?

 - You could earn income from the Government’s Renewable Heat Incentive

 - Provides hot water and heat for your property

 - No need for fuel deliveries

 How much does a GSHP cost and save?

 GSHPs can be expensive to install initially but they can also offer considerable savings in the long term.

 The cost of a ground source heat pump will depend on several factors, such as the property, its location and the ground loop system chosen.
 A horizontal trench system would cost less to install than a vertical one as boreholes require specialist equipment.
 However, a ground trench system may not always be feasible as it is dependent on suitable land space and ground conditions.

 The average cost of a GSHP pump with installation is estimated at around £18,000 according to installations registered on our job registration system.

-The Coefficient of Performance (COP) of your ground source heat pump will determine what you will save on your heating bill.
+The Coefficient of Performance (COP) of your GSHP will determine what you will save on your heating bill.
 The COP is a measure of the efficiency of the heat pump.
 For instance, if the GSHP has a COP of 4, then it will output 4kW of heat for every 1kW of electricity consumed by the heat pump.

-Extensive excavation work may be required for the installation of a ground source heat pump.
+Extensive excavation work may be required for the installation of a GSHP.
 Trenches or boreholes will have to be dug for the heat pump loops, which can be buried either horizontally in a shallow channel (between 1m-2m deep), or vertically in a borehole (at a depth ranging from 15m to 120m).